10 Best Beaches in Morocco for 2026

 Why Visit Morocco’s Beaches?

-*Morocco is experiencing an incredible tourism boom in 2025, with record-breaking visitor numbers flocking to its stunning coastline.* This North African gem stands out as the only African country blessed with both Atlantic Ocean and Mediterranean Sea coastlines, offering travelers an unmatched diversity of beach experiences.
+Morocco is experiencing an incredible tourism boom in 2026, with record-breaking visitor numbers flocking to its stunning coastline.
+This North African gem stands out as the only African country blessed with both Atlantic Ocean and Mediterranean Sea coastlines β offering travelers an unmatched diversity of beach experiences shaped by two completely different bodies of water.

 The growing popularity of Morocco beach destinations comes with improved accessibility.
-Better roads, expanded airports, and enhanced tourist facilities make coastal exploration easier than ever.
+Better roads, expanded airports, and enhanced tourist facilities make coastal exploration easier than ever in 2026.
 Whether you’re planning a quick beach getaway or an extended coastal road trip, Morocco’s shores await your discovery.

 Essaouira Beach

-This wide Atlantic beach combines natural beauty with cultural richness.
-The historic medina provides a stunning backdrop while consistent winds make it a windsurfing paradise.
-Families love the gentle slope into the water and the abundance of beachside cafes.
-Morocco beach destinations don’t get more photogenic than Essaouira’s blue boats bobbing in the harbor.
+Wide Atlantic sands with a stunning UNESCO medina backdrop.
+Consistent winds make it a windsurfing paradise while families love the gentle slope and beachside cafes.
+Morocco beach destinations don’t get more photogenic.

 Agadir Beach